 SECTION II.
 REQUIREMENTS

-Duty members shall subscribe to these By-Laws and be able to demonstrate a level of
+must subscribe to these by-laws and be able to demonstrate a level of

-authenticity, knowledge, skill, and safety in their historical portrayal that
+dedication, competence, authenticity, knowledge, and safety in their historical

-would assist the Company toward fulfillment of its mission.
+portrayals which would assist the Company in fulfilling its mission.

-for the restrictions noted herein, all free persons over the age of 16 who subscribe to the By-laws
+for the restrictions noted herein, all free persons above the conscription age

-Those under the age of 18 must have the consent of a parent, guardian, or
+Persons who are under the age of eighteen years must have the consent of a

 1.)Nothing herein is meant to limit the free association of unmarried female re-enactors with this organization.
 However, unmarried females are not eligible for membership.

 .SECTION IV.
 ALLEGIANCE

 Based upon mutual bonds of trust, fidelity, and brotherhood that are considered to exist between members of this organization, allegiance to the Company is in primis.
-Members are prohibited from engaging in conduct, as is herein provided, that conflicts with the interests of this organization.
+Members are prohibited from engaging in conduct, as herein provided, which conflicts with the interests of this organization.

-1.)
-Treason – Levying war against the Confederate States, or in adhering to their Enemies, giving them Aid and Comfort; a practice that is commonly referred to as “galvanizing” – is considered to be treasonous conduct.
+Levying war against the Confederate States, or adhering to their enemies, giving them aid and comfort – a practice that is commonly referred to as “galvanizing” – is considered to be treasonous conduct.
 However, nothing herein is meant to prohibit service to the government of the United States which would not otherwise constitute treason.

 SECTION V. ABROGATION

-Membership status may be abrogated by means as are herein provided.
+Membership status may be abrogated by suspension or by termination.

 will occur automatically when debt to the Company is delinquent, but is not yet